microsoft/debug-adapter-protocol/specification.md

 To clear all data breakpoints, specify an empty array.

-When a data breakpoint is hit, a 'stopped' event (with reason 'data breakpoint') is generated.
+When a data breakpoint is hit, a `stopped` event (with reason `data breakpoint`) is generated.

-Clients should only call this request if the capability 'supportsDataBreakpoints' is true.
+Clients should only call this request if the corresponding capability `supportsDataBreakpoints` is true.

 ```typescript
 interface SetDataBreakpointsRequest extends Request {